Flamefork/freefocus/README.md

 focusable elements on page.
 If user pressed "right", just move focus to focusable element placed to the right of the current focused one.
 It's that easy.

+It can be used as a polyfill for CSS3 UI `nav-*` directional focus navigation properties.

 ## Download

 - [Minified version](https://raw.github.com/Flamefork/freefocus/master/dist/jquery.freefocus.min.js)